danorder/All-In-One-V400-SR-Official-Klipper-/Supported linux  devices/Readme.md

 However the con is installation remains much harder then it should be / time consuming,  you will also be missing critical features depending on boot loader such as bootable ssd/hdd

-clonable able ssd /hdd
+.clonable able ssd /hdd

-standard mostly setup o.s images / project support
+.standard mostly setup o.s images / project support

-on some devices you have no fall back to data loss if bootable media is not removable. e.g devices blows up no sdcard etc to remove / get data off with pc.

-only option is repair it.
+.on some devices you have no fall back to data loss if bootable media is not removable. e.g devices blows up no sdcard etc to remove / get data off with pc. the only option is repair it.

-well known issues and solutions
+.Well known issues and solutions.
+Exception social media pages may have the solution or may not con you have sift through opinions/missinfo  to find facts on the matter. or some solutions may not be up to date.

-reliable and, trustworty updates  (updates should only be coming from ubuntu, or debian main servers for the o.s) Klipper and other installed projects only need to update with the updater in mainsail/fluidd
+.Reliable and, trustworty updates  (updates should only be coming from ubuntu, or debian main servers for the o.s) Klipper and other installed projects only need to update with the updater in mainsail/fluidd

 FLASH TOOls  RASPI-FLASHER this also has the option to download mainsailos for pi devices